jojow/tech-excellence/README.md

 More stuff on roles, management vs. technical and more:

 ## [The architect elevator - visiting the upper floors](https://martinfowler.com/articles/architect-elevator.html) by Gregor Hohpe
+"Many large organizations see their IT engine separated by many floors from the executive penthouse, which also separates business and digital strategy from the vital work of carrying it out.
+The primary role of an architect is to ride the elevators between the penthouse and engine room, stopping wherever is needed to support these digital efforts: automating software manufacturing, minimizing up-front decision making, and influencing the organization alongside technology evolution."
+* Traditionally, architects were considered to be those folks who make major design decisions on a project, draw architecture diagrams, and direct developers.
+Those tasks are in fact **better handled by the development team and modern tooling** than by a single person.
+* Many modern companies therefore **eschew software architect as a separate job title**, even though they highly value software architecture.
+* The good news is that **many new tasks await architects in large organizations.** And they are far more interesting and impactful than drawing class diagrams.
 * TODO

 ## [The engineer/manager pendulum](https://charity.wtf/2017/05/11/the-engineer-manager-pendulum/) by Charity Majors, tweets by Sarah Mei